larkwt96/personal-finances/README.md

 ## Credit Score

 I'm no expert, but here's what I do know.
+Basically read r/churning.

 Multiple lines of credit are valued, and cards have signing bonuses.
 When your credit score is high enough from your first credit card to get good reward cards, apply for new credit cards, get the signing bonus, and then leave them open forever.
 If they aren't $0 annual fee cards, then convert them to fee less cards if you can.
 Repeat this 3 or 4 times (do more research if you want to continue doing this further).